The 11th Geneva Writers' Conference takes place March 2 - 4, 2018 at Webster University, Bellevue, Switzerland.

 Welcome to a weekend of workshops and panels led by authors, agents, editors, and publishers from around the world.
 REGISTER HERE.

 Our goal is to bring together English-language writers for high-level instruction, support and community through workshops, discussions and readings.
 Conference instructors are experienced in teaching creative writing and committed to sharing their knowledge, skills and perspectives on writing as an art and as a profession.

 The conference venue is ten minutes from the center of Geneva.
-Early Bird price (before December 31st) is 220 CHF or 250 CHF after December 31.
+Conference price is 250 CHF.
 The fee includes:

 All participants and staff have the opportunity to sell their books in the conference bookstore (advanced sign-up required).